 - A change in the number of children covered by support orders;

 - A change in child care costs; and

 - A parent begins getting public assistance.

 Also, keep in mind that your child support amount will be automatically increased every two years to compensate for a general increase in the cost of living (also referred to as a "COLA" increase).

 Where Can I Get More Information?

 The procedures and paperwork involved in requesting and receiving child support can be complicated and confusing.
 You can get additional help navigating the process by contacting Hennepin County Child Support Services, or by browsing through more information in FindLaw's general child support section.

 Money matters, especially when they involve your children, can be highly emotional for both parties.
-The calculation of child support in Minnesota involves a pretty detailed mathematical equation and it is best to speak with a local family law attorney to learn more.
-You can start the process today by getting a free case analysis at no obligation.
+The calculation of child support in Minnesota involves a pretty detailed mathematical equation, so it's best to speak with a local child support lawyer to learn more.

 Contact a qualified attorney.